CS-SI/SafeScale/doc/LIBVIRT_PROVIDER.md

 #universe repository is required (for virtinst & libguestfs-tools)
 sudo add-apt-repository universe
 sudo apt-get install -y qemu-kvm libvirt-bin libvirt-dev virtinst libguestfs-tools
+#Note: The libvirt-bin package was dropped in 18.10.
+The package was split into two parts: libvirst-daemon-system and libvirt-clients
+# So instead of libvirt-bin use libvirt-daemon-system libvirt-clients
+sudo apt-get install -y qemu-kvm libvirt-daemon-system libvirt-clients libvirt-dev virtinst libguestfs-tools
 ```

 #### Debian